|

 -

 This course features aerobic and strength training to improve physical fitness, strength, flexibility and cardiovascular endurance.
 A typical class begins with easy-to-follow cardio for 25 to 30 minutes.
 Cardio is followed by weight training exercises with dumbbells.
-Class will always incorporate exercises for abdominals and core strength, ending with flexibility training and cool down.
-Depending on the class, this may be done on a mat on the floor or a chair.
-This class is suitable for beginners as well as seasoned exercisers.
-Friday classes will use chairs instead of mats for weight training exercises, core exercises and stretching.
+Class will incorporate exercises for abdominals and core strength, ending with flexibility training and cool down.

 |